cameriemazreku/CamerieMazreku/README.md

 **Research Assistant**
 *Columbia University*

-- Optimized Huge Pages in the Linux kernel and analyzed memory compaction.
+- Analyzed Huge Pages and Memory Compaction's effect on Data-intensive Applications in the Linux kernel.
 - Automated database installation processes for enhanced efficiency.

 ### **2021 - 2022**